Johnny "Guitar" Watson: Influence

-When compared to Jimi Hendrix, Watson allegedly became irritated, supposedly stating: "I used to play the guitar standing on my hands.
-I had a 150-foot cord and I could get on top of the auditorium – those things Jimi Hendrix was doing, I started that shit."
+Watson stated: "I used to play the guitar standing on my hands, I had a 150 foot cord and I could get on top of the auditorium - those things Jimi Hendrix was doing, I started that shit"!

 Frank Zappa stated that "Watson's 1956 song 'Three Hours Past Midnight' inspired me to become a guitarist".
 Watson contributed to Zappa's albums One Size Fits All (1975), Them or Us (1984), Thing-Fish (1984) and Frank Zappa Meets the Mothers of Prevention (1985).
-Zappa also named "Three Hours Past Midnight" his favorite record in a 1979 interview.
+In an August 1979 issue of Musician magazine Zappa said, "To me, it seems incomprehensible that a person could listen to 'Three Hours Past Midnight' by Johnny Guitar Watson and not be moved to get violent...
+I mean, that's really saying something.
+Same with the guitar solo on ‘Story Of My Life’ by Guitar Slim.
+I mean, that stuff used to make me violent.
+I'd just want to get an icepick and go out and work over the neighborhood!"

-Steve Miller not only recorded "Gangster of Love" for his 1968 album Sailor (substituting "Is your name "Stevie 'Guitar' Miller?" for the same line with Watson's name), he made a reference to it in his 1969 song "Space Cowboy" ("And you know that I'm a gangster of love") as well as in his 1973 hit song "The Joker" ("Some call me the gangster of love").
+Steve Miller recorded Watson's "Gangster of Love" on his 1968 album Sailor.
+Miller then made a reference to his song title in his 1969 song "Space Cowboy" ("And you know that I'm a gangster of love") from his 1969 album, Brave New World.
+Miller's 1973 hit song "The Joker" included the lyric "Some call me the gangster of love".
 Miller had also borrowed the sobriquet for his own "The Gangster Is Back", on his 1971 album Rock Love.

 Jimmie Vaughan, brother of Stevie Ray Vaughan, is quoted as saying: "When my brother Stevie and I were growing up in Dallas, we idolized very few guitarists.
 We were highly selective and highly critical.
-Johnny 'Guitar' Watson was at the top of the list, along with Freddie, Albert and B.B.
-King”.
+Johnny 'Guitar' Watson was at the top of the list, along with Freddie, Albert and B. B. King”.
 Watson influenced Jimi Hendrix, Sly Stone, Etta James, and Stevie Ray Vaughan.